 What is associated/link speed?

 Two end point devices negotiate the maximum link speed between them based on their individual ceiling speed and the link quality.
-While for 802.11 wireless, the nature of being prone to interferences combined with various overheads means that the actual transmitting speed is typically 75 percent or less of the associated speed.
+While for 802.11 wireless, the nature of being prone to interferences combined with various overheads means that the actual transmitting speed is normally 40-60 percent of the associated speed.